-The research is aiming for scrutinizing the coherences mentioned above in urban Kenya.
-Using an interdisciplinary approach, the academic fields of media pedagogy, media sociology, media anthropology, and the communication sciences shall perspectively enrich the research on its intersections and benefit from a mutual interrogation.
+The research was aiming for scrutinizing the coherences mentioned above in urban Kenya.
+Using an interdisciplinary approach, the academic fields of media pedagogy, media sociology, media anthropology, and the communication sciences should perspectively enrich the research on its intersections and benefit from a mutual interrogation.

-The research-guiding question – which is further dissected in a subordinated set of questions – is as follows:
+The research-guiding question – which was further dissected in a subordinated set of questions – were as follows:

 “How are mobile phones embedded into everyday-life in an urban Kenyan context and what role do everyday-media competencies play?”

-Hence, the research project focusses on the description of peoples life-contexts as well as the empirically grounded analysis of everyday-media usage and -competencies.
+Hence, the research project focussed on the description of peoples life-contexts as well as the empirically grounded analysis of everyday-media usage and -competencies.

-The study has been conducted through a media ethnographic field research-approach and concentrates on a particular neighborhood in the Kenyan capital Nairobi.
+The study has been conducted through a media ethnographic field research-approach and concentrated on a particular neighborhood in the Kenyan capital Nairobi.

-Since there is yet rather little and scattered knowledge about the particular research topic in question, the study and its conceptualisation are based on an inductive paradigm, following a qualitative-ethnographic approach.
-Hence, it is aimed for ‚thick description‘, having the concept of ‚verstehen‘ (understanding) rather than the one of ‚erklären‘ (explaining) as a foundation.
+Since there was rather little and scattered knowledge about the research topic in question, the study and its conceptualisation were based on an inductive paradigm, following a qualitative-ethnographic approach.
+Hence, the aim was ‘thick description’, having the concept of ‘verstehen’ (understanding) rather than the one of ‘erklären’ (explaining) as a foundation.

-In order to approach the research guiding questions, the study draws on a triangulation of observational methods and field notes, group interviews, ethnographic interviews, field questionnaires as well as document collection.
+In order to approach the research guiding questions, the study drew on a triangulation of observational methods and field notes, group interviews, ethnographic interviews, field questionnaires as well as document collection.